AaravR10/CyberPatriot-Scoring-Machine-Bash/README.md

 **Packages Needed for this**
 - notify-send `sudo apt-get install libnotify-bin`
+- postfix `sudo apt install postfix`
+   This is needed to send the notifications when the bash script is being run from the crontab
 - The operating system has to have a bash terminal

 **How to use**